tkohli/21-Days-of-Lockdown/README.md

 -Operating system
 -Basic Networking
     Ping me for course details
-# Day 2 - Javascript<br>
+# Day 2 - Data Science<br>
-It's day 2 and I always wanted to learn javascript.
-It's a very popular prorgramming laanguage and widely used we'll just take its overview today.<br>
+Let's get started with Data science one of the most used skill in the industry today. <br>
-JavaScript, often abbreviated as JS, is a programming language that conforms to the ECMAScript specification.
-JavaScript is high-level, often just-in-time compiled, and multi-paradigm.
-It has curly-bracket syntax, dynamic typing, prototype-based object-orientation, and first-class functions.
+Data science is an inter-disciplinary field that uses scientific methods, processes, algorithms and systems to extract knowledge and insights from many structural and unstructured data.
+Data science is related to data mining and big data